 Food Sensitivities: A food sensitivity is similar to a food allergy in that the immune system is involved.
 However, instead of triggering an IgE-mediated allergic reaction, a sensitivity is caused by other antibodies in the immune system known as Immunoglobulin G (IgG) and Immunoglobulin A (IgA).
 These IgG and IgA antibodies can travel throughout the body and generate widespread symptoms.
 Unlike IgE-mediated reactions, food sensitivities may be delayed in nature with reactions occurring hours to several days later.
 While these symptoms may not be life-threatening as an IgE-mediated allergic reaction, they can be quite diffuse and intrusive.
 Examples of food sensitivity reactions include joint pain, headaches, fatigue, rashes, dizziness, and brain fog.
 One of the most common food sensitivities today is gluten sensitivity.
 It should be noted that gluten sensitivity is different from celiac disease, which is a known autoimmune condition mediated by gluten consumption.

 If you have a history of food sensitivities, it’s possible you have already tried a few of these initial steps.
 One of the first steps in addressing food sensitivity is eliminating the food or foods that are causing symptoms for a period of 3-6 months while addressing the other underlying factors.
 The next step is to ensure you have sufficient hydrochloric acid and digestive enzymes to break down the proteins, fats, and carbohydrates in your diet.
 In addition, ensuring you have an intact intestinal lining and a diverse microbiome is critical for maintaining tolerance to various foods.
 For example, supplementing with L-glutamine, Vitamin A, Vitamin D, and fiber is a good starting point to help re-establish a strong intestinal barrier and healthy microbiome.
-I always recommend my clients run a microbiome stool panel such as the GI MAP by Diagnostic Solutions to understand the state of their microbiome.
+I always recommend my clients run a stool panel such as the Gut Zoomer by Vibrant America to understand the state of their microbiome.
 Another aspect to managing food sensitivities is ensuring you have optimal liver detoxification function as well as antioxidant support.

 If these initial steps do not eradicate your food sensitivities, then it’s time to consider hormones as a contributing factor.
 Cortisol, thyroid, estrogen, and progesterone all play a critical role in maintaining intestinal barrier function.
 Let’s take a look at exactly how these hormones contribute to the development of food sensitivities.